 Iceland was a dream for us.
 A dream which was in the form of a checkbox in a travel wish list for a very long time.
 Even now after we spend more than ten days there it feels like one.
 Maybe because it is one of those countries that once you been there you want to be back that much more.
 It is up to this day by far the most amazing travel experience we ever had.
 No other country felt as pure and virgin nature wise and as beautiful to us.
 It is like Hawaii and Alaska had a baby together and named it Iceland.

 The Ring Road

-To us the only way to truly experience a country is to drive/travel thorough it.
+To us the only way to truly experience a country is to drive/travel through it.
 Iceland has a perfect road going through most of its “treasures” called “The Ring Road”.
 Quite famous and popular among experienced and novice travelers alike.
-It is about 1,332 kilometres (828 mi) in length.
+It is about 1,332 kilometers (828 mi) in length.
 We drove on it for the majority of the time we spend in Iceland.
-You can find tons of various itineraries online suggesting different attractions based on the amount of days you want to drive on the Ring Road etc. We did our own since we traveled with our 3 year old son and we loved everything about it.
+You can find tons of various itineraries online suggesting different attractions based on the number of days you want to drive on the Ring Road etc. We did our own since we traveled with our 3-year-old son and we loved everything about it.

 Things to See

 The list of things to see in Iceland is enormous.
 It is not just the main attractions but everywhere you go you want to stop and enjoy the views and pause for a few moments.
 Experienced hikers would probably have an even larger list and I can not even imagine the beauty you would find at those known and unknown trails.
 Here are things we were able to see and experience:

 Our trip started and ended in Reykjavik and we spend about three days there.
 A beautiful and clean city with colorful streets and buildings.
 We walked around the city exploring the many cafes and restaurants there.

 The main part of the city where the famous Hallgrimskirkja church is located was especially nice.

 The Blue Lagoon, Grindavík